TechFaithArchitect/OnboardingV2/docs/reports/architecture/code-review-interface.md

 6. ✅ DTOs - Moved to `dto/` directory

 ### Remaining TODO:
-1. ⚠️ **Replace unpackaged VendorOnboardingService** - Documented in code with TODO comments
-   - Consider creating `OnboardingEligibilityService` in main/default
+- None — unpackaged service reference has been replaced with `OnboardingEligibilityService` in `main/default`
-   - Or migrate `VendorOnboardingService` from unpackaged to main/default

 ---